 - Maturities well-spread over time

 - €3.2 bn undrawn committed lines and approx. € 3.7 bn cash available

 - >3/4 fixed rate debt vs floating with opportunistic attitude to benefit from lower for longer interest rate scenario

 SUPERIOR LONG-TERM RETURNS WITH LOW RISK PROFILE

 - Significantly improved role of gas in the future energy mix

 - Stable and visible regulation

-- Increased plain target to 2022
+- Increased plain target to 2023

 - Well positioned to capture additional accretive opportunities